TOP

 Konna

 Konna is a small village located at 70 Km from Mopti on the Niger River bank.
-On January 2013, Konna was captured by the Islamists.
-The attack triggered French intervention in the war, and with their aid the Malian Governmental Forces swiftly launched a counterattack to retake the town.
-A street bear the name of the French Sergent, Damien Boiteau, the
+In January 2013, Konna was captured by the Islamists.
+The attack triggered French intervention in the war, and with their aid, the Malian Governmental Forces swiftly launched a counterattack to retake the town.
+A street bears the name of the French Sergeant, Damien Boiteau, the

 Handicraft Center